The Quantization Model of Neural Scaling: Decomposing LLM scaling laws

 We now study how scaling curves for large language models decompose.
-For our experiments, we use the ``Pythia'' model sequence from Eleuther~\parencite{eleutherai2023pythia}.
-These are decoder-only transformers of varying size trained on the same data in the same order -- approximately 300 billion tokens of the train set of The Pile~\parencite{gao2020pile}.
-Eleuther released 143 checkpoints for these models, spaced 1000 optimization steps apart.
-We can therefore study scaling w.r.t.\ model parameters $N$ and training steps $S$.
-We evaluate the first seven models in the sequence, which range from 19m to 6.4b non-embedding parameters, on approximately 10 million tokens from the test set of The Pile.
-We record cross-entropy loss on every token.
-With this collection of loss values, we are able to study how neural scaling decomposes -- rather than looking just at how mean test loss changes with scale, we can see how the distribution over losses changes with scale.
+For our experiments, we use the Pythia model suite from Eleuther AI~\parencite{biderman2023pythia}, a set of decoder-only transformers of varying size trained on approximately 300 billion tokens of The Pile~\parencite{gao2020pile}.
+We evaluate several models in the suite (ranging from 19m to 6.4b non-embedding parameters) on approximately 10 million tokens from the test set of The Pile.
+We record cross-entropy loss on every token, enabling us to study how loss on individual tokens, as well as how the distribution over losses, changes with model scale.